stanlazarov/sudoku/readme.md

 - The game tracks your time from the beginning
 - You can clear cells with backspace
 - You can undo actions with a button
+- You can click the show hint button to fill 1 cell with the right number

 ### Todo

 - Make a button for the game to visualize solving the board (with backtracking)
-- Make a button to show a hint (fill 1 cell with the right number)
+- Make a win screen
-- Refactor some of the code

 ### Requirements